Ordenritterlein/PhotonsFileConverter/README.md

 # Photon S File Converter
-file converter for .photon files into the new .photons format. won't work with files with AA currently.
+file converter for .photon, .photons, .pws and .cbddlp full support for AA (if the format supports it) and preview.

+preview images get replaced by something arbitrary currently as scaling between the different sizes is not implemented yet.

+The converter uses an internal format that can easily be used with other js projects for impoert/export

-based on Rob2048's photon file import script.
+with some input from Rob2048's photon file import script.